harisibrahimkv/dj_workshop/transcript.md

 We'll call it "`entity_visualizer`".

-Going in depth to what happens here would leave us with very little time, but one thing that you should know is that every view, EVERY VIEW, should return an Http Response.
+Going in depth to what happens here would leave us with very little time, but one thing that you should know is that every view, **EVERY VIEW**, should return an `HttpResponse`.
 Django provides different functions to do it, but at the end of the day, it should have a return statement which uses one of these functions.

 Also, notice that for every view, a default parameter needs to be passed in called "request".
 That will contain all the information regarding the incoming